 You can purchase our books, journals and other publications here.

-The latest publication is the Henry Sinclair Casebook by Vicki Hild.
+One of our most recent publications is the Henry Sinclair Casebook by Vicki Hild.
 Henry I Sinclair was a minor Lowland Scottish noble, who became a trusted servant of a ‘foreign’ king in Scandinavia, after being installed in 1379 as Earl of Orkney, then still part of Norway’s Atlantic territories.
 The book touches on Henry Sinclair’s controversial voyage to America, supposedly carried out by Henry a century before the time of Columbus and provides an extensive bibliography for further research.

 To buy a copy, visit our bookshop.